 Reporting for 1996 is required by February 28, 1997, and is based on the pension accruals for calendar year 1996.
 The 1996 pension accrual is based on covered earnings paid in calendar year 1996.
 Accordingly, it is necessary for each participating Board (or its designate) to understand and complete the calculations and record keeping to ensure accurate reporting for 1996.
 The reported Pension Adjustment will reduce the participant’s overall personal RRSP contribution room dollar-for-dollar.
 It is therefore important that the necessary calculations be completed accurately.

 To assist you in the calculations of PAs, we have enclosed the following exhibits:

 I. Pension Adjustment Formula for the Canadian Christian School Pension Plan

-If you have any employees who received Short Term Disability or Long Term Disability benefits in 2002, include the period of disability in calculating the Pension Adjustment.
+If you have any employees who received Short Term Disability benefits in 1996, include the period of disability in calculating the Pension Adjustment.
 The rate of earnings at the time of disability, not the amount of disability benefit, should be used in the calculation.

-The Canadian Christian School Pension Plan registration number with Canada Customs and Revenue Agency (0283812) must also be printed on the T-4.
-Instructions as to where to print the PA and the Plan’s registration number on the T-4 are included in CCRA’s employer’s guide that should be available from your local district tax office.
+The Canadian Christian School Pension Plan registration number with Revenue Canada (0283812) must also be printed on the T-4.
+Instructions as to where to print the PA and the plan’s registration number on the T-4 are included in the employer’s guide from Revenue Canada that should be available from your local district tax office.

-Since an historical record of Pension Adjustments must be kept, please send our office a listing in February 2003 showing the name, social insurance number and 2002 Pension Adjustment amount for each participant on your 2002 payroll.
-This information will be used in the future to calculate Pension Adjustment Reversals and to determine if plan design and benefit changes comply with government regulations.
+Since a historical record of Pension Adjustments must be kept, please send our office a listing in February 1997 showing the name, social insurance number and 1996 Pension Adjustment amount for each participant on your 1996 payroll.
+This information will be used in the future to determine if plan design and benefit changes comply with government regulations.